EXECUTIVE DEVELOPMENT FOR EDUCATIONAL LEADERS FACE-TO-FACE 2023

 - develop a deeper understanding of your own instructional leadership

 - build your knowledge of the power of well-organised school networks to build collective efficacy and drive school and system improvement

 - learn how to implement and engage your senior leaders in cycles of rigorous and effective peer school reviews

 - understand the role of change agent in education systems and build your capability to lead others through ever-increasing complex change

-- Five-day international benchmarking study tour to New Zealand where you will visit schools, interact with thought leaders and gain insight and inspiration to translate policy to practice
+International benchmarking study tour where you will visit schools, interact with thought leaders and gain insight and inspiration to translate policy to practice

 - Maggie Farrar – Establishing peer reviews and school networks for continuing system improvement

 - Steve Munby – Embracing imperfect leadership to empower others through deep self-awareness

 Two day workshop, Brisbane

 STUDY TOUR & PRACTICAL APPLICATION

 International Benchmarking Study Tour & 360 Virtual Debrief Session, Virtual Project Coaching Session & Online Learning

 Two-day workshop, Brisbane